 Hougham box closed on the weekend of April 29/30th 1972, the same time as Barkston North and South Junctions.

-In the mid-1960s I was at Honington box, which worked to Barkston East in the west, to Ancaster in the east on the Sleaford line and to Caythorpe and Leadenham on the Lincoln branch - until the infamous Dr Beeching closed the line.
+In the mid-1960s I was at Honington Junction box, which worked to Barkston East in the west, to Ancaster in the east on the Sleaford line and to Caythorpe and Leadenham on the Lincoln branch - until the infamous Dr Beeching closed the line.
 A gate wheel was used to close the gates over the busy A607 Lincoln road.

 One incident that comes to mind happened one really foggy morning about 8am.
 After receiving ‘train entering section’ from Ancaster for a class F freight train I closed the crossing gates and cleared my signals for the train to proceed.
 A few minutes later there was an almighty bang, and upon investigation I observed that a car had crashed through the up side gate and had come to rest on the crossing, with the gates closed behind it.
 After placing the signals to danger and sending the appropriate bell signals to Ancaster and Barkston East I left the box, collecting the three emergency detonators on the way out (they were always hung near the door).
 Once on the track I saw that the car driver had got out of his car and I shouted to him to get off the track, before setting off at a gallop in the thick fog towards the approaching train.
 Eventually I laid the detonators and stopped the train.
-When I returning to the box I was greeted with “What did you run off like that for?
+On returning to the box I was greeted with “What did you run off like that for?
 I thought my accident had frightened you.”
 Then, after asking the driver how he had managed to crash through the gates he replied, “Going too fast, couldn’t stop, didn’t expect the gates to be shut.
 I’ve been going to Lincoln at this time of day for the last two years and have never seen a train here at this time.”
 The careless treatment of rail crossings hasn't changed much - it's still the same in 2014.

 Honington Box closed on 29th July 1984.

-In the 1970s I was back on the east coast main line, this time south of Grantham at Highdyke box.
+In September 1969 I was back on the east coast main line, this time south of Grantham at Highdyke box.
 Working to Great Ponton on the north side and Stoke box to the south, with Colsterworth on the branch line for the ironstone mines.
 Highdyke box had a very heavy frame.
 Setting the road from the up slow over the up and down main lines to the branch line was particularly hard, especially in the cold weather of winter.
 Unlike the other boxes, where I had led a solitary existence, there were other staff about: Yard Inspector, Shunter, Examiner and various train crews.
 By this time, of course, the era of the steam engine has passed and all we see are diesels.
 Two class 31s are the pilots for bringing down the iron ore from Colsterworth, Stainby and Sproxton for marshalling in Highdyke yard.
 The engines were fitted with single line token catchers to enable them to drop off and pick up tokens at Colsterworth without stopping, due to the gradients.

-During my period at Highdyke in 1972 I did see another steam engine.
+In 1972-74 during my period at Highdyke I did see another steam engine.
 Pendennis Castle was booked to travel up the branch to Stainby and then onto the private railway to Market Overton.
 Unfortunately when it arrived at Highdyke, adjacent to the signal box, it was short of water.
 “So now what do we do, chaps?”
 Well, we can attach a hosepipe to the tap in the Shunters’ cabin, and let’s ask the Signalman if he’s got a few buckets that we can fill from the box tap, and then we will form a chain down the box steps and pass them from man to man.
 We just need a volunteer to pass the buckets up to whoever is on the tender.
 What, no volunteer?
 Looks like the supervisor travelling with the loco will have to do it.
 I can’t remember who he was, but he turned out to be very long suffering.
 Well, after a couple of hours and dozens of buckets of water, a flooded signal box floor and the supervisor wet through to the skin, Pendennis Castle was using more water ticking over than was being put in the tender.
 The task had beaten us and the loco was retired to a siding to fight another day.

 Here is a link to a photograph of No. 4079 Pendennis Castle standing next to High Dyke signal box.